I know, I know…summer’s barely over. But now is the best time to plan your winter break before prices skyrocket.

 PAN Amsterdam is special because it lets you travel through time with art and design from every possible period, from sculptures originating in ancient Rome and Greece, to contemporary art installations and modern photography.

-Past and present are reflected through the most wonderful art works in one single location from the 18th to 25th November.
+Past and present are reflected through the most wonderful artworks in one single location from 24th November to 1st December 2019.